In this tutorial, I will explain how you can connect ManyChat to DialogFlow and use Google’s AI in your ManyChat chatbot.

 Understand multiple languages with DialogFlow and ManyChat

-To do this, you need to go back to your Default Reply in ManyChat and change the language_code from ‘en’ to another one (for example ‘nl’ for Dutch):
+To do this, you need to go back to your Default Reply in ManyChat and change the language inside the Action from English to another one (for example ‘Dutch’ — my native language):

 Then, you need to go to Dialogflow and click on the Plus sign next to “en” (in the upper left corner):